Taunus: Natural structure

 In the south are the more wooded and higher parts, namely the Vordertaunus (naturally also called Vortaunus) and the Hohe Taunus (around Taunus main ridge), where in the Feldberg massif the highest heights not only of the Taunus but of the entire Rhenish Slate Mountains are reached.
 That is why the climate here is rougher than in the upstream landscape areas - it is colder on average, it rains and, in particular, it snows more.
 The turbulent relief offers little space for settlements and agricultural use.
 On the mostly shallow and fertile soils, which developed from acidic rock, there is mainly forest here.
 The Vortaunus is more inconsistent than the main ridge, it is morphologically more fragmented and the bays of the foothills divide it more.

 Hintertaunus is the name given to the area north of the Hoher Taunus up to the Lahn valley.
 The landscape here is lower and less mountainous than in the southern Taunus.
 Between the valleys, some of which are quite deep, there are pronounced plateaus (leveled areas) with heavy agricultural use.
 Since mostly only the slopes of the valley are forested, the Hintertaunus is generally more open.
 The landscape of the Hintertaunus is more inconsistent because of its different elevations.
 This is clearly evident in the eastern Hintertaunus.
-Here, for example, there is a high-altitude landscape with dense forest cover, a harsher climate and poor soil in the Pferdskopf-Bergland; but also the Usinger basin, a gently undulating, open basin landscape with fertile soil and a balanced climate.
+Here, for example, there is a high-altitude landscape with dense forest cover, a harsher climate and poor soil in the Pferdskopf-Taunus; but also the Usingen basin, a gently undulating, open basin landscape with fertile soil and a balanced climate.

-The Hintertaunus is divided into the Western and Eastern Hintertaunus by the Idstein Depression, which developed in the Idstein–Bad Camberg area.
-The Idstein depression widens towards the Lahn valley towards the Limburg Basin and is also known as the Goldener Grund in the northern area, probably because agriculture found more favorable conditions here.
+The Hintertaunus is divided into Western and Eastern Hintertaunus by the Idstein Depression, which developed in the Idstein–Bad Camberg area.
+The Idstein depression widens towards the Lahn valley towards the Limburg Basin and is also known as Goldener Grund (Golden ground) in the northern area, probably because agriculture found more favorable conditions here.
 The relief is gently undulating, the soil is fertile due to the high proportion of loess and the climate is milder due to the basin location.

 The Taunus (main unit group 30) is subdivided in terms of natural space as follows: